 With the Covid shutdown I have been listening to Les Feldick videos every night after dinner for the last 4 years - the best teacher I have ever found that rightly divides Works vs Grace, and the Church vs Israel (in spite of uninformed baptist friends thinking Feldick is running a cult).
 I have found the doctrine.org, bereanbiblesociety.org and graceambassadors.com sites good sorces for studies on bible doctrine.

 I have taken spiritual gifts tests 3 times in 3 different churches.
 The first and second time resulted in the gifts of teaching and discernment.
 The third time I was told I had the Gift of Prophecy.
 I balked at that at first until I learned that this was one who upheld the Word of God.

 When I see someone distorting the Word of God I have a burning desire to do something about it.
 I also have a BA in English/Creative Writing through EWU in Cheney, WA and worked as an assistant in the Willow Springs poetry magazine critiquing stories and poetry, both of which were focused on critiquing other's writing.
 So with all those qualities I believe I'm qualified to critique false prophets and teachers and those distorting the Gospel.

 Critiquing False Prophets Draws a lot of Hate Mail

 I often get hate mail from false prophet worshipers, claiming I'm a Jezebel, a malicious gossip, a slanderer, a hateful person, etc., etc., for daring to critique their favorite so-called prophet.
-Besides praying for them I keep the following verse in mind when replying to their letter:
+Besides praying for them (and myself not to relay any fleshly barbs) when responding to their letters, I keep the following verse in mind when replying to their letters: